-- 4.5.1 For undergraduate courses lasting more than one year (with the exception of Graduate Certificate and Graduate Diploma qualifications), in order to progress from one year to the next, full-time students will; - a. have passed at least 80 credits - b. be in a position to recover any failure - c. not have exceeded the maximum registration period for their award - d. have passed all modules at level 3 before commencing level 5 and have passed all modules at level 4 before commencing level 6. - 4.5.2 Full-time students unable to progress to the next level may return to continue or repeat their studies at the same level on either a full-time or part-time basis.
-In such cases students will; - a. study a maximum of 80 credits (100 credits for Accelerated Single Honours Degrees) and be registered as part-time - b. study a maximum of 20 credits from the next level of study - c. study the modules previously failed or deferred or substitutes for the failed modules - d. be in a position to recover any failure, and, - e. not have exceeded the maximum registration period for their award. - 4.5.3 For undergraduate courses lasting more than one year (with the exception of Graduate Certificate, Graduate Diploma and Accelerated Single Honours Degree qualifications) in order to progress from one year to the next, part-time students will; - a. be in a position to recover any failure - b. have no more than 40 credits outstanding from modules already studied - c. be in a position to not exceed the maximum period over which an award or interim award may be studied. - 4.5.4 Part-time students unable to progress to the next year of study may return to continue or repeat their studies at the same level.
-In such cases students will; - a. study modules previously failed or deferred or substitutes for failed modules - b. study a maximum of 20 credits from the next level of study - c. be in a position to recover any failure - d. not have exceeded the maximum registration period for their award. - 4.5.5 Full-time students on Graduate Certificate and Graduate Diploma qualifications, who fail to achieve 60 credits or 120 credits respectively, will; - a. only study modules previously failed or deferred or substitutes for failed modules; - b. be in a position to recover any failure - c. not have exceeded the maximum registration period for their award. - 4.5.6 Part-time students on Graduate Certificate and Graduate Diploma qualifications, in order to continue from one year to the next, will; - a. be in a position to recover any failure - b. have no more than 20 credits outstanding from modules already studied - c. not have exceeded the maximum registration period for their award.
+- 4.5.3 Full-time students unable to progress to the next level may return to continue or repeat their studies at the same level on either a full-time or part-time basis.
+In such cases students will; - d. study a maximum of 80 credits (100 credits for Accelerated Single Honours Degrees) and be registered as part-time - e. study a maximum of 20 credits from the next level of study - c. study the modules previously failed or deferred or substitutes for the failed modules - d. be in a position to recover any failure, and, - e. not have exceeded the maximum registration period for their award. - 4.5.4 For undergraduate courses lasting more than one year (with the exception of Graduate Certificate, Graduate Diploma and Accelerated Single Honours Degree qualifications) in order to progress from one year to the next, part-time students will; - a. be in a position to recover any failure - b. have no more than 20 credits outstanding from modules already studied, and, - c. be in a position to not exceed the maximum period over which an award or interim award may be studied. - 4.5.5 Part-time students unable to progress to the next year of study may return to continue or repeat their studies at the same level.
+In such cases students will; - a. study modules previously failed or deferred or substitutes for failed modules - b. study a maximum of 20 credits from the next level of study - c. be in a position to recover any failure, and, - d. not have exceeded the maximum registration period for their award. - 4.5.6 Full-time students on Graduate Certificate and Graduate Diploma qualifications, who fail to achieve 60 credits or 120 credits respectively, will; - a. only study modules previously failed or deferred or substitutes for failed modules: - b. be in a position to recover any failure, and, - c. not have exceeded the maximum registration period for their award. - 4.5.7 Part-time students on Graduate Certificate and Graduate Diploma qualifications, in order to continue from one year to the next, will; - a. be in a position to recover any failure - b. have no more than 20 credits outstanding from modules already studied, and, - c. not have exceeded the maximum registration period for their award. - 4.5.8 Students on postgraduate and Master's qualifications lasting more than one year, in order to continue from one year to the next, will; - a. be in a position to recover any failure, and, - b. not exceed the maximum period over which an award or interim award may be studied. - 4.5.9 Students intending to progress onto level 7 of an Integrated Masters course must achieve a minimum of a lower second class degree classification on completion of level 6 according to the calculations in table 5.2.

-- 4.5.7 Students on postgraduate and Master's qualifications lasting more than one year, in order to continue from one year to the next, will; - a. be in a position to recover any failure - b. not exceed the maximum period over which an award or interim award may be studied. - 4.5.8 Students intending to progress onto level 7 of an Integrated Masters course must achieve a minimum of a lower second class degree classification on completion of level 6 according to the calculations in table 5.2. - 4.5.9 Students following non-standard delivery patterns (such as Semester 2 enrolment), where entitlement to progress from one level or year to the next may not be confirmed according to clauses 4.5.1 to 4.5.8 above, the relevant Assessment Board is required to exercise discretion.
+4.5.10 Students following non-standard delivery patterns (such as Semester 2 enrolment), where entitlement to progress from one level or year to the next may not be confirmed according to clauses 4.5.1 to 4.5.8 above, the relevant Assessment Board is required to exercise discretion.